-To plot results, click Results > Plots > XY Plot > Set Up...
+To plot results, click Results > Plots.
+Right click XY Plot, then click edit....

 To plot the Centerline Pressure Distribution, copy the parameters as per below and click Plot.

 Save the picture as you did for the mesh and call it CFD Pre-Lab 1 Laminar Pipe Flow Centerline Pressure Distribution and save it in the folder you created.